 Here I’ve gathered the five most useful things that I wish I had known when I started growing vegetables in Southern California.
-They have come to me through reading and observation, and trial and failure.
-Maybe they can save you some time, money, headache, and backache on your vegetable-growing adventure.
+They have come to me through trying and failing, reading and observing, and trying some more.
+Maybe they can save you some time, money, headache, and backache.

 1. Maximum sun